gwenh11/LS_core/01_RB101/assessment_prep/written/topics.md

     * On `line #` ...
 * For example, in the first iteration the block returns ...

+My definition:

+On `[line #]`, we call the `select` method on the `[collection_type]` collection that `[collection_var]` references and pass in the `do..end` block as an argument.
+The `select` method iterates through the collection, passing each element to the block in turn as an argument and assigning to the block parameter `[block_parameter]`.
+The block is executed once for each element. `select` returns a new `[collection_type]` collection based on the block's return value.
+If it evaluates to true, then the element is selected.
+If the return value does not evaluate to true, then the element is not selected.
+Therefore, the new collection has the same or shorter length than the calling object.

+## Map

+On `[line #]`, we call the `map` method on the `[collection_type]` collection that `[collection_var]` references and pass in the `do..end` block as an argument.
+The `map` method iterates through the collection, passing each element to the block in turn as an argument and assigning to the block parameter `[block_parameter]`.
+The block is executed once for each element. `map` returns a new `[collection_type]` collection based on the block's return value.
+Each element is transformed based on the block's return value.
+Therefore, the new collection has the same length as the calling object.

 ### RE-ASSIGNMENT
 * On `line _` the local variable `_` is re-assigned to the `Obj_type` `obj_name`.